AOL83/rock-paper-scissors-lizards-spok-2/README.md

 Building my project that uses all the code types provided requires a multi-disciplinary approach to software development, as each code type has its own strengths and weaknesses and is suited to different tasks.
 To build out this project that uses all the code types effectively, it is necessary to understand how they can be combined to achieve the desired results.

-The first step in building this project that uses all the code types is to determine the requirements of the project.
-This will help to identify what code types are needed and how they should be used.
-For example, if the project requires real-time data processing, then a scripting language such as Python may be a better choice than a compiled language such as Java.
+The first step in building a project like this is to determine the requirements of the project (Go to Clever Programmer https://github.com/CleverProgrammers - https://cleverprogrammer.com/ - https://www.youtube.com/watch?v=C6jSg4VPNZE&t=4771s and to Naz's YouTube video on the basic version of RPS)tThis will help to identify what code types are needed and how they should be used.
+For example, if the project requires real-time data processing, then a scripting language
+13 Best Scripting Languages

+JavaScript is a highly popular, general-purpose scripting language used by Google Chrome and other businesses.
+JavaScript is what allows your social media feed to automatically update and allows you to experience websites fully.
+JavaScript can be used as a client-side or server-side scripting language..

+PHP is an open-source, server-side programming language that can be used to create websites, applications, customer relationship management systems and more.
+It is a widely-used general-purpose language that can be embedded into HTML.
+This functionality with HTML means that the PHP language has remained popular with developers as it helps to simplify HTML code..

+Python is used by financial institutions and tech companies such as Netflix, Facebook, Uber, and Google.
+Python is a server-side scripting language used for application development and connecting different programming languages at multi-language companies.
+Python is also used by government agencies such as the FBI, CIA, NSA, and NASA..

+Ruby is a server-side scripting language used for creating web browsers, but it can be used for other program applications as well.
+Ruby is open-source, meaning that its original source code is free and available for anyone to use.
+Apps such as Hulu and Airbnb have used Ruby in the past..

+Groovy is a dynamic object-oriented programming language for the Java virtual machine (JVM) that can be used anywhere Java is used.
+The language can be used to combine Java modules, extend existing Java applications and write new applications.

+Groovy can serve as a scripting language for developers new to the Java platform and can also be useful for veteran Java developers interested in enhancing the expediency and flexibility of that language.

+Groovy has a Java-like syntax and works seamlessly with Java bytecode.
+Many of the language's features resemble those of Perl, Python, Ruby and Smalltalk.

+Perl is a high-level, interpreted, general-purpose programming language originally developed for text manipulation.
+It borrows many features from C and Shell script and is used for system administration, networking, and other applications that involve user interfaces.
+It was initially developed by Larry Wall in 1987 as a scripting language to make report processing easier and is implemented into the C programming language.
+Perl refers to the Perl5 version through 2019, when it was redesigned as sister language, Perl6, before it was altered to Raku in October 2019..

+Lua is a robust, lightweight, and embeddable scripting language that supports multiple programming methods, including procedural, object-oriented, functional, and data-driven programming.
+But I seriously digress.

 Once the requirements of the project have been established, the next step is to design the architecture of the project.
 This involves deciding how the different code types will interact with each other and what their roles will be in the project.
 For example, a low-level language such as C may be used to handle the hardware interactions, while a high-level language such as Python may be used for data processing and visualization.

 After the architecture of the project has been determined, the next step is to implement the project.
 This involves writing the code for each component and integrating it with the other components.
-For example, the C code may be used to handle the hardware interactions, while the Python code may be used for data processing and visualization.
-It is important to ensure that the code is well-structured and follows best practices, such as using functions, classes, and modules to organize the code and make it easier to maintain but I digress.
+For example, the C code may be used to handle the hardware interactions, while the js and Python code types may be used for data processing and visualization.
+It is important to ensure that the code is well-structured and follows best practices, such as using functions, classes, and modules to organize the code and make it easier to maintain.

 Once the project has been implemented, the next step is to test and debug it.
 This involves running the project and verifying that it works as expected.
 If there are any issues, they should be fixed and the project should be tested again.
 This process should be repeated until the project is working as expected.

 Finally, the last step is to deploy the project.
 This involves installing the project on the target hardware or platform and making it available for use.
 This may involve configuring the hardware, installing the necessary software, and setting up any necessary network connections.

-In conclusion, building this project that uses all the code types requires a multi-disciplinary approach to software development.
+In conclusion, building this project that has all theses code types requires a multi-disciplinary approach to software development.
 It involves determining the requirements of the project, designing the architecture, implementing the project, testing and debugging it, and deploying it.
 By combining the strengths of different code types and using them in the appropriate manner, it is possible to build a project that is both efficient and effective.

 Building this game also requires a comprehensive understanding of various coding languages such as HTML, CSS, and JavaScript.
 The process of building a game typically involves several steps, which are discussed below in detail.